aws-amplify/docs/docs/cli/teams/sandbox.md

 $ git push -u origin mysandbox
 ```

-Next, suppose the team-member wants to move these changes to dev and master environments/branches:
+Next, suppose the team-member wants to move these changes to dev and main environments/branches:

 ```
 $ git checkout dev